jussisuominen/portfolio/vue/password-manager-firebase/README.md

 *Please do not store real passwords, usernames or any sensitive data in this app.
 This app is only for demonstration purposes.
 I have tried to make the app as secure as possible but I can not guarantee the security of this app.
 If you store real passwords, usernames or any sensitive data in this app, you do so at your own risk.*

+*This app is a work in progress.
+It contains bugs and lags features and is not meant for production use.*

 ## Description
 This is a password manager demo app built with Vue.js and Firebase.
 The main purpose of this app is to demonstrate my coding skills and to showcase my experience with Vue.js and Firebase.
 It can also be used for educational purposes and as a reference for building a password manager app.